AnimeThemes/animethemes-api-docs/.github/CONTRIBUTING.md

 `git push --set-upstream origin new-feature-branch`

-Confirm StyleCI passing status on push.

-Create Pull Request from the new feature branch to the upstream release branch.
+Create Pull Request from the new feature branch to the upstream main branch.

 ## Pruning